CelliesProjects/smartMeterLogger-esp32/README.md

 ### ESP32: LilyGo TTGO T7 with external antenna

-My personal preference is for the LilyGo TTGO T7.
-The LilyGo TTGO T7 is a good board with an external antenna connector and a decent 3.3v LDO.
-Without an external antenna the WiFi signal tends to be too poor to be of any use over longer distances and/or through several walls.
+SmartMeterLogger is developed on LilyGo TTGO T7 boards.
+The LilyGo TTGO T7 has an external antenna connector and a decent 3.3v LDO.<br>Without an external antenna the WiFi signal tends to be too poor to be of any use over longer distances and/or through several walls.
 The board will have to modified slightly to enable the external antenna.

 ![T7 pic](img/t7.jpg)